-Study at the cutting edge of Photonics research.
+Study at the cutting edge of integrated photonics research.

 About the programme

-We offer a 4 year PhD programme in Photonic Systems Development.
+We offer a 4 year PhD programme in Integrated Photonic and Electronic Systems.
 Before starting their three-year PhD, students undertake a one-year MRes course that allows them time to absorb the context of photonics research and to learn tools and methods that can support powerful, influential research.
 Applicants may apply for the MRes alone if they wish.
-Please visit the Programme Summary and Featured Student pages of this website for more information about the programme and current work being undertaken by our students.
+Please visit the Programme Summary page of this website for more information about the programme and current work being undertaken by our students.
 You can see examples of past MRes and PhD project titles here.

 Why apply to this programme?